Party-list representation in the House of Representatives of the Philippines: Party-List System Act

-On March 3, 1995, Republic Act No. 7941 or the Party-List System Act was signed into law.
+On March 3, 1995, Republic Act No. 7941 or the Party-List System Act was signed into law by President Fidel V. Ramos.
 It mandated that "the state shall promote proportional representation in the election of representatives to the House of Representatives through a party-list system".
 The five political parties with the highest number of members at the start of the 10th Congress of the Philippines were banned from participating.
 Each voter can vote one party via closed list; votes are then tallied nationwide as one at-large district, with the number of sectoral representatives not to surpass 20% of the total number of representatives.
 The law provided that each party that has 2% of the national vote be entitled one seat each, and an additional seat for every 2% of the vote thereafter until a party has three seats.
 This means that a party can win the maximum three seats if it surpasses 6% of the national vote.

 While the law was first used for the 1998 election, and several parties did meet the 2% quota during the succeeding elections, they did not fill up the required 20% allocation for party-list representatives of the constitution.
 Furthermore, the votes for parties that had more than 6% of the vote were considered wasted.
 Ateneo de Manila University mathematics professor Felix Muga II said that "Any seat allocation formula that imposes a seat-capping mechanism on the party-list proportional representation voting system contradicts the social justice provision of the 1987 Constitution."

 Any vacancy is filled by the person next in line on the list; in cases where a seated sectoral representative switches parties, that representative loses their seat and the person next in line on the list assumes the seat.